|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Amchitka Airfield was located on the northern coast of Amchitka Island on the southeast end of the island.
+Amchitka Airfield was located on the northern coast of southeast Amchitka Island in the Aleutian Islands in Alaska in the United States of America.
 Borders Constantine Harbor to the northeast and Jones Lake to the north.
 Also code named "Fox Runway".
+Prewar and during World War II part of the Territory of Alaska.

 Although a U. S. Army survey team surveyed the island in September 1942 and they advised the airfield would be difficult to build an airfield on Amchitka Island.
 Regardless, on December 13, 1the decision to build an airfield at this location was authorized, to deny the island to the Japanese.
 Another reconnaissance mission visited Amchitka during December 17–19, 1942, and reported that a fighter strip could be built in two to three weeks, and a main airfield in three to four months.